playermissile/scrolling_tutorial/index.rst

 subroutine is incremented.

-Example: Fine Scrolling with Wide Playfield
+#5.3: Fine Scrolling with Wide Playfield
 -----------------------------------------------

 Since ANTIC expands the playfield to the next larger size when reading data for